 With the right intentions, you can manufacture your own luck.
 But you want long-term serotonin over short-term dopamine.

-A harsh test always follows beginner’s luck.
+A harsh test always follows a beginner’s luck.
 And that is when you’ll know if the destination was meant for you.

 “It’s called the principle of favorability, beginner’s luck.
 Because life wants you to achieve your Personal Legend.”
 The Alchemist